background

 Honor Vogue Business' editorial sophistication while carving out rebellious pockets of Gen Z culture within the page.

-For fashion houses, luxury brands, and media companies, this represents a new model: how to create editorial experiences that work as both authoritative research and shareable social content.
+For fashion houses, luxury brands, and media companies, this represents something new.
+How do you create editorial experiences that work as both authoritative research and shareable social content?

 The discovery process: aligning three teams on one vision.

-A two-hour remote workshop in Figma brought the Archrival, Vogue Business, and Noomo teams together to unpack goals, audiences, constraints, and references.
+A two-hour remote workshop in Figma brought everyone together.
+Archrival, Vogue Business, and our team.

-The group mapped what worked in the first edition, what felt outdated, and where this sequel should evolve: from shorter, snappier content blocks to more 3D, spatial layouts and better social shareability.
+We mapped what worked in the first edition, what felt outdated, and where part two needed to evolve.
+From shorter content blocks to more 3D, spatial layouts and better social shareability.

 What we discovered in the workshop: